towardsuffering/portfolio-blog/content/sections/about/about.md

 💼 Experienced in retail and corporate culture

-🎯 Career objective is to prioritize business activities with negative externalities and growth in mind
+🎯 Career objective is to prioritize business activities with market failures and growth in mind

 Photo by <a href="https://unsplash.com/@clemhlrdt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" target="_blank" rel="nofollow noopener noreferrer" aria-label="External Link"><u>Clément H </u></a> on Unsplash